Diocese of Charlotte: 1950 to 2000

 In 1953, Waters ordered the racial desegregation of all Catholic churches and schools in the diocese.
 He described racial segregation as a product of "darkness," and declared that "the time has come for it to end."
 He also said,"I am not unmindful, as a Southerner, of the force of this virus of prejudice among some persons in the South, as well as in the North.
 I know, however, that there is a cure for this virus, and that is our faith."Pope John XXIII transferred Gaston County, Belmont Abbey's last county, to the Diocese of Raleigh in 1960.
 Although it remained a territorial abbey, Belmont now only had jurisdiction over its own campus.
 In 1962, John XXIII elevated the Diocese of Atlanta to the Archdiocese of Atlanta.
 He designated the Diocese of Raleigh and Belmont Abbey as suffragans of the new archdiocese.

+Pope Paul VI erected the Diocese of Charlotte in 1971, taking its territory from the Diocese of Raleigh.
+At that time, the Catholic population of the area was just over 34,000.
+Paul VI named Michael Begley from Raleigh as the first bishop of Charlotte.
+Paul VI in 1977 ended Belmont Abbey's status as a territorial abbey.
+Begley retired as bishop of Charlotte in 1984.